Language

 SRI Hash Generator

-Generate Subresource Integrity hashes to verify external scripts and stylesheets loaded from CDNs haven't been tampered with.
+Generate Subresource Integrity hashes to verify that scripts and stylesheets loaded from a CDN haven't been tampered with.

 1

-Copy the full content of the JavaScript or CSS file you want to protect, and paste it into the Content textarea.
+Copy the full content of the JavaScript or CSS file you want to protect into the Content box.
 The hash is generated automatically as you type or paste.

 2